bensonmayes/415-class7/_src/index.md

 ## Pros!

-- fast
+- Super Fun Turn-based Combat
-- safe
+- Interesting story
-- pretty neat
+- Very cool characters

 ## Cons
-- weirdly complicated?
+- might need to have a fat wallet
-- too many features?
+- too good of a game?